NIKIVLASTOS/PHYS4840/PROJECT/README.md

 ## Future Goals

-- Upload the package to PyPI (time permitting)
+- Upload the package to PyPI
 - Add more potential options (e.g., double-well)
 - Optimize diagonalization for larger systems